 - Red bell peppers

-Miso soup is a prebiotic soup that is rich in B vitamins and antioxidants.
+Lastly, there is miso.
+Miso is a prebiotic soup that is rich in B vitamins and antioxidants.
 If you are a vegan who is looking for the best of both probiotics, vitamins, and antioxidants, then miso soup would be great for you!

 Our top vegan probiotic choice has to be Seed.
-This supplement is a DS-01 Daily Synbiotic that combines both probiotics and prebiotics into one.
-Within Seed there are digestive, immunity, and antioxidant probiotics as well as cardiovascular probiotics, dermatological probiotics, micronutrient synthesis probiotics, and microbiota-accessible prebiotics.
+This supplement is a DS-01 Daily Synbiotic that combines both probiotics and prebiotics into one for optimal gut health (and beyond).
+Within Seed, there are digestive, immunity, and antioxidant probiotics as well as cardiovascular probiotics, dermatological probiotics, micronutrient synthesis probiotics, and microbiota-accessible prebiotics.

-Seed includes a 24-strain broad spectrum formula designed to support digestive health and gut immune function, alleviate discomfort, promote cardiovascular and dermatological health, and provide micronutrient synthesis.
-It is also engineered with ViaCap delivery technology which protects the supplement’s viability through the body to deliver an average of 100% of the probiotic.GET THE BEST PRICE ON SEED
+Seed includes a 24-strain broad-spectrum formula designed to support digestion and gut immunity, alleviate discomfort, promote cardiovascular and dermatological health, and provide micronutrient synthesis.

 2. Gundry MD 24 Strain Probiotic